rawbytedev/hashcrack/readme.md

-# HashWolf
+# HashCrack

-HashWolf is a versatile and powerful hash cracking tool designed for various attack modes, including direct, indirect, dictionary, and rainbow table attacks.
-Developed by rawbytedev, HashWolf leverages threading to achieve high performance and supports multiple hash types for a wide range of use cases.
+HashCrack is a versatile and powerful hash cracking tool designed for various attack modes, including direct, indirect, dictionary, and rainbow table attacks.
+Developed by rawbytedev, HashCrack leverages threading to achieve high performance and supports multiple hash types for a wide range of use cases.

 ## Features